 Withanolides is the active substance from the root.
 Sensoril is the active substance from the leaves.
 Either or both varieties are good for you.
-Many ashwagandha capsules or pills are standardized with 2.5% withanolides.
+Many capsules and pills are standardized with 2.5% withanolides.
 This means that 2.5% of the extract by weight is withanolides.

 High withanolide content ashwagandha extracts are likely to be whole-plant extracts.
 They have a mixture of both roots and leaves.
 A higher potency supplement does not mean that it will work better or faster.
 More is not necessarily better when it comes to this supplement.
 It is a bad idea to take too much of the herb.

-Scientific studies have been performed to show that the ashwagandha dosage of this herb will help to regulate your immune system and help with your ant-aging efforts.
+Scientific studies have been performed to show that the ashwagandha dosage of this herb will help with stress and anxiety.
 As an added bonus, the herb may help with insomnia.
 One study was performed by the NBCI (National Center for Biotechnology Information).

 Pregnant women should definitely NOT take the supplement.
 The studies are mixed.
 Some stipulate that it will help but some say it will only do harm to the fetus.
 It would not be a problem if some ashwagandha was ingested by a pregnant woman.
 However, as in all things, moderation is the key.
 Nevertheless, unless prescribed by a physician it would not be a good idea.